Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 En Route to Agnes Mountain

 I had planned to spend the night in the beautiful 6400′ basin adorned with streams.
-But now, we could be one step closer to our first goal by being on the 6760′ saddle.
+But now, we could be closer to our first goal by being on the 6760′ saddle.
 We set up camp and relaxed a bit.
-Then we grabbed the gear and went up toward Point 7458.
+Then, we grabbed the gear and went up toward Point 7458.

 Soon, we reached Point 7458.
 We didn’t have enough route information to bypass Point 7760.
 So instead, we scrambled down to the 7200′ notch and dropped 1000′ on the snowfield into Yew Creek.
 Then we went north toward the steep, narrow snow couloir south of Agnes Mountain.